Home

 Hi, I’m Ellie!

 I discovered my interest in planetary science and geology during my undergraduate career at Washington University in St. Louis.
-I graduated from WashU in 2021 cum laude with a Bachelor of Arts in Geology.
-While I was a student-athlete on the Varsity Women’s Soccer team for four years I also participated in Earth and Planetary Sciences research under the advisement of Professor Raymond Arvidson in the Remote Sending Laboratory.
-During my senior year, I earned highest distinction in Earth and Planetary Sciences for my undergraduate honors thesis focused on the mineralogy of sand deposits on Mars.
+I graduated from WashU in 2021 with a B.A. in Geology where I played on the Women’s Soccer team.
+I also participated in research under the advisement of Professor Raymond Arvidson in the Remote Sending Laboratory, completing an undergraduate honors thesis focused on the mineralogy of sand deposits on Mars via orbital spectroscopy.